nmwenz90/sb-fs-test1/README.md

 Please provide a README, if necessary to document how to prepare the development environment and run the application.

+### Hints

+#### Hint 1

+The `little-media-box` module is fully documented to `jsdoc` specifications.
+It should be relatively easy and painless to generate documentation for the entire module and its class libraries, if desired.

 ## Have Fun!

 Please feel encouraged to have fun with this challenge.
 Your work will not be